bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
 ## 2020-08-29

-We have seven links that we ought to skim through to find out about miscellaneous writing activities for AP English Literature.
+We have eight links that we ought to skim through to find out about miscellaneous writing activities for AP English Literature.

 ### Blogs or course information pages